FesenkoG/tinkoffChatProject/README.md

-# tinkoffChatProject
-## This is as awesome chat based on mutlipeer!
+## Project, which purpose is to remind me about good app architecture...